msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Pair Search.md

 of data.&nbsp;</p>
 <p>On the semantic front, Pair Search incorporates e5 embeddings, which offer
-a balance of speed, cost-effectiveness, and enhanced performance compared to alternatives like OpenAI's ada embeddings model.
-This dual approach ensures a robust and nuanced search process that captures both the intent behind user queries as well as the actual textual content.</p>
+a balance of speed, cost-effectiveness, and enhanced performance compared to alternatives like OpenAI's ada embeddings model.</p>
+<p>This dual approach ensures a robust and nuanced search process that captures
+both the intent behind user queries as well as the actual textual content.</p>
 <ol start="3">
 <li>
 <p><strong>Re-ranking:&nbsp;</strong>